EU’s New ESG Reporting Rules Will Apply to Many US Issuers

 If you have any questions or would like training for your teams, please contact a member of Cooley’s international ESG team.

 In the EU, political agreement has been reached on the new Corporate Sustainability Reporting Directive (CSRD), meaning that the draft will soon enter into law.
 The CSRD hugely expands the scope and content of current EU nonfinancial reporting obligations to capture a much wider range of entities and require reporting on a broader range of ESG topics in much more detail than before.
 The information is to be included in a separate section of the management report, subject to mandatory audit, and will feed into a publicly accessible EU website.

-Notably, the CSRD applies to EU companies and public and private non-EU companies that meet the thresholds described below.
-As a result, US and other non-EU companies with EU business may be required to produce ESG reports in compliance with EU rules, even if such companies are not listed on a European exchange.
-Although non-EU companies have the most extended timeframe for reporting, many EU subsidiaries of non-EU companies will be required to report earlier.
+Notably, the Although non-EU companies have the most extended timeframe for reporting, many EU subsidiaries of non-EU companies will be required to report earlier.
 Non-EU companies with subsidiaries that are required to report earlier may, as a practical matter, want to consider reporting at the parent level early, instead of producing a separate subsidiary-level report, particularly those companies that already produce robust voluntary ESG disclosure. described below.
 As a result, , even if such companies are not listed on a European exchange.